cariad/rolumns/docs/source/cook-book/grouping-objects.rst

         }
     ]

-We want to emit *Year* and *Title* columns, so we'll add those to our *position* grouping.
+We want to emit *Year* and *Title* columns to hold these values, so we'll add those to our *positions* grouping.

 Code Sample
 -----------

-This code is identical to :doc:`the Grouping by Lists example <grouping-lists>` except for *Year* and *Title* columns added to the *positions* column set.
-Note that this time, each column's source path is relative to its column set's path.
+This code is identical to :doc:`the Grouping by Lists example <grouping-lists>` except for the *Year* and *Title* columns added to the *positions* column set.
+Note that each column's source path is relative to its column set's path.

 .. testcode::